melina-diaz/melina-diaz.github.io/_posts/2026-04-11-News-Topic-Analysis.md

 {% include news_plotly_2D_scatter.html %}
 {% include news_plotly_3D_scatter.html %}

 Each word is a point, its position shows how it relates to every category reference point, which are different colors.
-Size reflects word frequency.
+Size reflects overall frequency.
 <br>

 *Hover* over the points to see the word represented and the frequency across the entire dataset.
 <br>

-*Click* on legend to filter points.
+*Click* on legend to filter points by color.
 <br>

 *Zoom in* to see more detail.